Adultery’s my sin. I was a serial cheater. I lied to and betrayed those loved, including myself. Looking back, my life

 When he stopped me on the sidewalk while I held my Pee Che folder in defense, it was the most wonderful thing which happened to me.
 He is my Camelot’s king.
 Together we have a happy little kingdom.
 I pray and light candles in church, a faithful wife, mother, grandmother, and great grandmother, happy with my little tribe.

 We never know ourselves completely, let alone another.
-I do know, I’ve been selfish keeping and protecting my secret puppet shadow.
-What about love?
-Love is being unselfish for another.
-I’ve been unselfish too.
+My secret puppet shadow was selfish, but I’ve been unselfish too.
 What’s the ultimate act of unselfishness?
 Surrendering one’s life to save another’s.
-If faced with this, either or, I’d freely given my life for my children and, yes, my husband.
-I would have followed hubby for better or worse and back to Tropicana Village poverty if that’s where the path of life led.
-I would never abandon him and would die to save him.
+I’d freely given my life to save my children and, yes, my husband.
+I’d have followed hubby, for better or worse, back to Tropicana Village’s poverty if that’s where the path of life with him led.
+I would never abandon him even though I betrayed him.

 Would he die for me?
 I think so but as the Vietnamese woman once said.

-“The worse in the war is finding out what you will do to survive.”
+“The worse in war is finding out what you will do to survive.”

 I do know he loved and loves me in the reality I know.
 I know, I loved and love him in his reality known.
 We gave each other wonderful lives even if our lives are different than what we believe.
 With my secret and perhaps his, we are apart but together, happily ever after-ing in our ersatz Camelot.
 So, we sleep, toss and turn, in our bed of marriage omission lies.